nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 5.2.
 User Stories

+The following documents user stories for this project.

 Priorities: High (must have) - `* * *`, Medium (nice to have) - `* *`, Low (unlikely to have) - `*`

 | Priority | As a …​ | I want to …​ | So that I can… |